Rancy21/fruit-veg/README.md

 ## Overview

-**Verdura** is a production-ready e-commerce platform specialized for selling fresh fruits and vegetables online.
+**Verdura** is an e-commerce platform specialized for selling fresh fruits and vegetables online.
 Built with modern technologies, it provides a seamless shopping experience for customers and powerful management tools for administrators.

 ### Problem It Solves